aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 ### Region Selection
 Use a single region for the entirety of this workshop.
 This workshop supports two regions in North America and 1 region in Europe.
-Choose one region from the launch stack links below and continue to use that region for all of the Auth workshop activities.
+Choose one region from the launch stack links below and continue to use that region for all of the workshop activities.